When you live in Taiwan, chances are you will have to do a “Taiwan visa run” at some point.

 I recommend you look at my February 2014 piece about Visa Runs.

 I’ve lived in Taiwan, off-and-on, since January 2008.
 My total time in Taiwan clocks in at almost exactly four years.
 But I have only had a visa and ARC to legally work in Taiwan a quarter of that time…yet I’ve worked in Taiwan that entire time.
 For the last ten months, I’ve been working legally, despite not having an ARC – the way I do that is very clever and I’m not sharing that with you, here.
 But I will share how I do my visa runs.
+Visas can be quite complicated, when I lived in the UK I had a tier 1 entrepreneur visa.
+There’s so many different types!

 If you haven’t read about how to get along in Taiwan without a work visa or an ARC, you should check out my blog about getting an ID number as good as an ARC number and my blog about how to legally drive in Taiwan as a foreigner.
 But, for the expat without an ARC, one reality is unavoidable: visa runs.